kubesphere/website/content/en/docs/upgrade/Air-Gapped-Upgrade-with-KubeKey.md

    {{</ notice >}}

-### Step 3: Push Images to Private Registry
+### Step 3: Push images to your private registry

 Transfer your packaged image file to your local machine and execute the following command to push it to the registry.

 ```bash
 ./offline-installation-tool.sh -l images-list.txt -d ./kubesphere-images -r dockerhub.kubekey.local